Stable components in the parameter plane of transcendental functions of finite type

-\begin{remark*} Virtual cycle parameters are parameter values for which an orbit relation exists.
-Hence if $\lambda$ is a virtual cycle parameter and $f_\la$ and $f_\lap$ are topologically conjugate, then $\la'$ must be a virtual cycle parameter of the same order. \end{remark*}
+\begin{remark*} Virtual cycle parameters are parameter values for which an orbit relation exists in the sense of (\ref{eq:vc}).
+Hence if $\lambda$ is a virtual cycle parameter and $f_\la$ and $f_\lap$ are topologically conjugate, then $\la'$ must be virtual cycle parameters of the same order. \end{remark*}

-Observe that in a dynamically natural slice, the sets of Misiurewicz parameters and virtual cycle parameters are disjoint.